myty/lanco-live-incidents/README.md

 ## Want to run it yourself?

-You'll need node, yarn, and a Google maps API key.
+You'll need node, pnpm, and a Google maps API key.

 From a terminal run